YALSA Online Courses

 *Save the Date*

-Welcoming Spaces: Designing Library Space to Accommodate Teens with Special Needs
+Welcoming Spaces: Designing Library Space and Programming to Accommodate Teens with Special Needs

 This four-week course will take place July 6 - August 2, 2015.